2020 Beirut explosion: Damage

 Saint George Hospital, one of the city's largest medical facilities, was less than 1 km from the explosion, and was so badly damaged that staff were forced to treat patients in the street.
-Four nurses died from the initial blast, fifteen patients died after their ventilators stopped working, and several child cancer patients were injured by flying glass.
+Four nurses died from the initial blast, 15 patients died after their ventilators stopped working, and several child cancer patients were injured by flying glass.
 Within hours, after discharging all its patients and sending some to other facilities, Saint George Hospital was forced to close.
-The hospital's director of intensive care, Dr. Joseph Haddad, was quoted as saying: "There is no Saint George Hospital any more.
+The hospital's director of intensive care, Dr. Joseph Haddad, was quoted as saying: "There is no Saint George Hospital anymore.
 It's fallen, it's on the floor ...
 It's all destroyed.
 All of it."

 The Sursock Museum was severely damaged, as was much of its artwork, and some ceramics were completely destroyed.
 The atelier for the fashion house Sandra Mansour was heavily damaged by the explosion.
 Sursock Palace, a 160-year-old Beirut landmark that was listed as a cultural heritage site, also sustained heavy damage, as did its many works of art.
+Some glass artifacts in the Archaeological Museum of the American University of Beirut were also destroyed, and the huge 118-year-old door which opened onto the main exhibition space was blown off its hinges.
 Bustros Palace, which hosts the Ministry of Foreign Affairs and Emigrants, was severely damaged.
 The Armenian Catholicosate in Antelias sustained great damage.
 All the stained glass windows of the National Evangelical Church were blown out.
 The FIBA Asia headquarters was also heavily damaged.
 Embassies in and around Beirut reported varying degrees of damage to their buildings; the embassies of Argentina, Australia, Finland, Cyprus, and the Netherlands, which were close to the blast, sustained heavy damage, while minor damage was reported from the South Korean, Hungarian, Kazakh, Russian, Bulgarian, Romanian, and Turkish embassies.